Apr 25, 2013 in Technology (Transportation & Distribution) | Permalink | Comments (1) | TrackBack (0)

 The latest carmaker to seek a rare-earth alternative is Toyota.
 The world’s largest carmaker is reported to be developing a neodymium-free electric motor for its expanding range of hybrid cars.
 Following in AC Propulsion’s tyre tracks, Toyota is believed to have based its new design on that electromotive industrial mainstay, the cheap and rugged alternating-current (AC) induction motor patented by Nikola Tesla, a Serbian-American inventor, back in 1888. ...

-There is another lesson in this story: As long as there are free markets we will never run out of anything.
-As a resource becomes more expensive, humans innovate and find substitute resources or substitute processes.
+This story has another lesson: As long as there are free markets, we will never run out of anything.
+Humans innovate and find substitute resources or processes as a resource becomes more expensive.
 As neodymium becomes too expensive, we find alternatives.
-As Douglas Hay observed 25 years ago, nearly everything we make can ultimately made from renewable resources ... including building materials and plastics.
-As recycling becomes more prevalent and more efficient, it drives down costs as well.
-Technology improves the efficiency of how resources are mined, processed, and utiliezed, eliminating waste.
-While neodymium may become so expensive no one wants to use it, we will never run out of neodymium as long as there are market economies.
-The Stone Age did not end to due an absence of stones and the horse transporation age did not end due to the extinction of horses.
-Neither will the rare-earth age end because of the exhuastion of minetal deposits.
+As Douglas Hay observed 25 years ago, nearly everything we make can ultimately be made from renewable resources ... including building materials and plastics.
+As recycling becomes more prevalent and efficient, it also drives down costs.
+Technology improves the efficiency of how resources are mined, processed, and utilized, eliminating waste.
+While neodymium may become so expensive that no one wants to use it, we will never run out of it as long as there are market economies.
+The Stone Age did not end due to an absence of stones, and the horse transportation age did not end due to the extinction of horses.
+Neither will the rare-earth age end because of the exhaustion of mineral deposits.

 ...
 As might be expected, the Cato Institute has some sensible words on the subject of NASA: here, here, and here.
 If you don’t want to believe these guys, see what Martin Rees, professor of cosmology and astrophysics at Cambridge University, has said about manned space flight: “The moon landings were an important impetus to technology but you have to ask the question, what is the case for sending people back into space?
 I think that the practical case gets weaker and weaker with every advance in robotics and miniaturisation.
 It’s hard to see any particular reason or purpose in going back to the moon or indeed sending people into space at all.”